portermetrics/graphql_workspace_authorizer_transformer/README.md

 ### Use @workspaceAuth directive

-Append `@workspace` to target types and add the name of the separately deployed function that should be called for every mutation and query to this type as argument.
+Append `@workspaceAuth` to target types and add the name of the separately deployed function that should be called for every mutation and query to this type as argument.

 ```graphql
 type Todo @model @workspaceAuth(ownershipModelName:"Ownership", userField:"userID", indexName:"byUser", roleField:"role", allowedRoles:["Editor", "Admin", "Owner"], relatedWorkspaceIDField:"companyID") {